» Genetic and Metabolic Disorders

-Using a multidisciplinary approach, the Division of Genetic and Metabolic Disorders at DMC Children’s Hospital of Michigan provides expert diagnosis, follow-up, treatment and counseling for infants, children and adults with genetic or suspected genetic disorders.
+Using a multidisciplinary approach, the Division of Genetic and Metabolic Disorders at Children’s Hospital of Michigan at the Detroit Medical Center provides expert diagnosis, follow-up, treatment and counseling for infants, children and adults with genetic or suspected genetic disorders.
 The Division is staffed by board-certified clinical geneticists, board-certified genetic counselors, specially trained nurses and nurse practitioners, dietitians, a social worker and a clinical psychologist.
 Faculty members are boarded in clinical genetics, biochemical genetics and molecular genetics.

 In addition to providing diagnostic evaluations for individuals suspected of having a genetic condition and genetic counseling services for those identified with genetic conditions, there are numerous other programs operated by the Division of Genetic and Metabolic Disorders.
 It is home to Michigan’s only newborn screening long term follow-up and treatment program for individuals diagnosed with an inborn error of metabolism following a positive newborn screen.
 It operates one of the few Pediatric Enzyme Replacement Therapy (ERT) programs in the state treating children with lysosomal storage disorders and other genetic conditions treatable with enzyme replacement.
 The Division has also developed a Fetal Alcohol Syndrome Clinic for the diagnosis and management of children affected with Fetal Alcohol syndrome.
 The Division of Genetic and Metabolic Disorders employs a multidisciplinary approach in collaboration with other divisions at the Children’s Hospital of Michigan for optimal care.